gboeing/ppd430/syllabus/readme.md

 ## Academic Conduct

-Recording a university class is forbidden without the express permission of the instructor and announcement to the class.
+Recording a university class in any form is forbidden without the express written permission of the instructor and announcement to the class.
 Recording can inhibit future free discussion and thus infringe on the academic freedom of other students as well as the instructor.

 Plagiarism, presenting someone else's ideas as your own, either verbatim or recast in your own words, is a serious academic offense with serious consequences.
 Please familiarize yourself with the discussion of plagiarism in SCampus in Part B, Section 11, "Behavior Violating University Standards" https://policy.usc.edu/scampus-part-b.
 Other forms of academic dishonesty are equally unacceptable.
 See additional information in SCampus and university policies on scientific misconduct, https://policy.usc.edu/scientific-misconduct.